CloudLabs-MOC/AI-102-AIEngineer/Instructions/MSSPL/Lab04.md

 In this lab, you provisioned an Azure AI Translator resource and configured it for use.
 You prepared a development environment in Azure Cloud Shell, set up configuration files, and updated a Python application with the Azure AI Translator SDK.
 You then ran the app to translate text between multiple languages, gaining hands-on experience with building and testing a translation solution using Azure AI Translator.

 ### You have successfully completed the Hands-on Lab!

+### Conclusion

+This lab provided hands-on experience with key **Azure AI services**, enabling participants to integrate **image analysis, object detection, face recognition, and text translation** into applications.
+By leveraging these services, you have learned how to quickly build scalable, AI-powered solutions to solve real-world problems with minimal complexity.